Proctitis and Anusitis

 Infectious etiologies may be related to the organism itself or to a toxin produced by the organism.

-Regardless, all three categories of proctitis (ie, IBD, infectious, and noninfectious) result in an unrestrained inflammatory response, with the inflammatory cells being products that mediate cellular-tissue injury.
+Regardless, all three main categories of proctitis (ie, IBD, infectious, and noninfectious) result in an unrestrained inflammatory response, with the inflammatory cells being products that mediate cellular-tissue injury.

 Previous